Dennenesch Zoudé: Life

 Dennenesch Zoudé was born in Addis Abeba, Ethiopia.
 When she was two (1968) her family moved to West Berlin, Germany.
 After finishing High School she trained to be a business correspondent, as was her parents' wish.
 Afterwards she started working as a secretary in a contracting firm in Berlin.
 Later, she trained to become an actress at the Neighborhood Playhouse School of the Theatre in New York City.
 Additionally, Zoudé took singing lessons with Cullen Maiden and Veronika Fischer.

-From 1996 to 2000 Dennenesch Zoudé was is a relationship with author and TV presenter Roger Willemsen.
+From 1996 to 2000 Dennenesch Zoudé was in a relationship with author and TV presenter Roger Willemsen.
 In 2001 she started dating Carlo Rola, a German director, producer and screenwriter.
 They got married on October 6, 2009, in New York City, which was also Rola's birthday.
 In 2016 Carlo Rola died of sudden cardiac death.

 Since February 24, 2020 Zoudé is a board member of Deutsche Filmakademie (The German Film Academy).